Aliqyan-21/Asciify/readme.md

 ## Usage

-To run the ASCII art maker, follow these steps:
+To run the Asciify, follow these steps:

 1. **Compile the code:** Ensure that you have the `Kalam library` installed and properly linked in your project.